SCAI-Lab/Mixed-GM-MAGGIC/README.md

 [3] Rich, Jonathan D., et al. "Meta‐Analysis Global Group in Chronic (MAGGIC) heart failure risk score: validation of a simple tool for the prediction of morbidity and mortality in heart failure with preserved ejection fraction."
 Journal of the American Heart Association 7.20 (2018): e009594.

 [4] Scheel-Sailer, Anke, et al. "Risk Constellation Of Hospital Acquired Pressure Injuries In Patients With A Spinal Cord Injury/Disorder-Focus On Time Since Spinal Cord Injury/Disorder And Patients’ Age."
 (2022).

+# Acknowledgement
+This study was partially funded by the Schweizer Paraplegiker Stiftung (SPS) and the ETH Zürich Foundation through the 2021-HS-348 ETH-SPS Digital Transformation in Personalized Healthcare for SCI.